-Under current United States federal income tax law, a 28% backup withholding tax requirement may apply to certain payments of interest and original issue discount on, and the proceeds of a sale, exchange or redemption of, the Bonds, Principal Strips or Tax Credit Strips.
+Under current United States federal income tax law, a 28% backup withholding tax requirement may apply to certain payments of interest and original issue discount on, and the proceeds of a sale, exchange or redemption of, the Bonds, the Principal Components and the Tax Credit Components.
 The IRS has not provided guidance regarding how the 28% backup withholding tax requirement will apply to the deemed interest payments represented by the Tax Credits.
 Therefore, it is not clear how or whether such withholding would occur.
-In addition, certain persons making such payments are required to submit information returns (i.e., IRS Forms 1099) to the IRS with regard to those payments.
+In addition, certain persons making such payments are required to submit information returns (that is, IRS Forms 1099) to the IRS with regard to those payments.
 Backup withholding and information reporting will generally not apply with respect to payments made to certain exempt recipients such as corporations or certain exempt entities.